Chocolate Dipped Cherry Almond Nougat on Raspberry Shortbread with Caramelized Rice Cereal

 Contestant/Competition Recipe: This recipe was created by a contestant during a cooking competition.
 The Food Network Kitchen have not tested it for home use and therefore cannot make any representation as to the results.

-Recipe courtesy Jeff Ontiveros, Halloween Wars season 3
+Recipe courtesy of Jeff Ontiveros, Halloween Wars season 3